-Drive about two hours northeast of Cabo San Lucas, and you come to wild, wonderful Cabo Pulmo on the unspoilt eastern cape of the Mexican Baja Peninsula.
+Drive about two hours northeast of Cabo San Lucas, and you come to wild wonderful Cabo Pulmo on the unspoilt East Cape of Mexico’s Baja California Peninsula.

 A living coral reef, Cabo Pulmo is a national marine park in the fertile Sea of Cortez.

-More than 200 marine species live in and around the reef, including leatherback sea turtles, moray eels, tiger and bull sharks, unique orange grouper, bat rays and galaxies of colorful fish.
+More than 200 marine species live in and around the reef, including leatherback sea turtles, moray eels, bull sharks, tiger sharks, unique orange grouper, bat rays and galaxies of colorful fish.

 A colony of California sea lions also resides by a jumble of huge boulders, and you can swim, snorkel and dive with them.

 Decades of overfishing led to concerns by locals, in particular the Castro family, who had lived in Cabo Pulmo for a century.
 They spearheaded a community effort to preserve the reef, and in 1995, the Mexican government designated the area a national marine park.
 In 2005, Cabo Pulmo National Marine Park was named a UNESCO World Heritage Site.